QOS: A Quantum Operating System: Abstract

 \section{Abstract}

-We introduce the Quantum Operating System (QOS), a unified system stack for managing quantum resources while mitigating their inherent limitations, namely their limited and noisy qubits, (temporal and spatial) heterogeneities, and load imbalance.
-QOS features the \textit{\projecttitle{} compiler}---a modular and composable compiler for analyzing and optimizing quantum applications to run on small and noisy quantum devices with high performance and configurable overheads.
-For scalable execution of the optimized applications, we propose the \textit{\projecttitle{} runtime}---an efficient quantum resource management system that multi-programs and schedules the applications across space and time while achieving high system utilization, low waiting times, and high-quality results.
+Quantum computers face challenges due to hardware constraints, noise errors, and heterogeneity, and face fundamental design tradeoffs between key performance metrics such as \textit{quantum fidelity} and system utilization.
+This substantially complicates managing quantum resources to scale the size and number of quantum algorithms that can be executed reliably in a given time.

+We introduce \projecttitle{}, a cloud operating system for managing quantum resources while mitigating their inherent limitations and balancing the design tradeoffs of quantum computing. \projecttitle{} exposes a hardware-agnostic API for transparent quantum job execution, mitigates hardware errors, and systematically multi-programs and schedules the jobs across space and time to achieve high quantum fidelity in a resource-efficient manner.
+To achieve this, it leverages two key insights: First, to maximize utilization and minimize fidelity loss, some jobs are more compatible than others for multi-programming on the same quantum computer.
+Second, sacrificing minimal fidelity can significantly reduce job waiting times.

 We evaluate \projecttitle{} on real quantum devices hosted by IBM, using 7000 real quantum runs of more than 70.000 benchmark instances.
-We show that the \projecttitle{} compiler achieves 2.6--456.5$\times$ higher quality results, while the \projecttitle{} runtime further improves the quality by 1.15--9.6$\times$ and reduces the waiting times by up to 5$\times$ while sacrificing only 1--3\% of results quality (or fidelity).
+We show that the \projecttitle{} achieves 2.6--456.5$\times$ higher fidelity, increases resource utilization by up to 9.6$\times$, and reduces waiting times by up to 5$\times$ while sacrificing only 1--3\% fidelity, on average, compared to the baselines.